nakajimadaiki-1124/predict_Allegro-pol/README.md

 It may be advisable to install an older version of PyTorch (e.g. PyTorch 1.11).

-Then, install `allegro-pol`, whcih will install all essential dependencies.
+Then, install `allegro-pol`, which will install all essential dependencies.
 ```
 git clone https://github.com/mir-group/allegro-pol.git
 cd allegro-pol